-Offline authoring lets requirements authors and project managers use a project document outside of RequisitePro (i.e., offline).
+Offline authoring lets requirements authors and project administrators use a document outside of RequisitePro (i.e., offline).

 When you take a document offline, RequisitePro creates a copy of the document in the directory you specify.
 The original is still stored in RequisitePro, but it is changed to a read-only document.
 Other users can view the document in RequisitePro, but they cannot edit it until you bring it back online.